kevinmcaleer/kevsrobots.com/web/learn/micropython/index.md

 ---
 layout: lesson
-title: Example 02
+title: Introduction
 author: Kevin McAleer
 type: page
-previous: loops.html
+next: 01_why_is_it_called_micropython.html
-description: variables.py
+description: Get started with MicroPython, What Python is, where to download it and which software to use to develop MicroPython code.
-percent: 91
+percent: 7
 navigation:
 - name: Learn MicroPython
 - content: